orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

 | DicomWeb.Servers          | ORTHANC__DICOM_WEB__SERVERS                  | ``{"sample": [ "http://127.0.0.1/dicom-web/"]}``               |
 +---------------------------+----------------------------------------------+----------------------------------------------------------------+

-To find out a environment variable name from an Orthanc configuration (i.e. ``DicomWeb.StudiesMetadata`` is the ``path`` to a setting):
+To find out an environment variable name from an Orthanc setting (i.e. ``DicomWeb.StudiesMetadata`` is the ``path`` to a setting):

 - everytime a word contains a capital letter, insert an underscore ``_`` in front.